 Tipuana (race horse tree)- These are actually considered a pest- in some areas- they are prolofic seeders- but this native of South America- is a tough/hardy legume.
 Ideal for a harsh dry spot- where other things struggle.
 Also excellent fodder

 tree- and a good enviromental solution -nitrogen repair is one thing.
 But the birds love them- they provide great shade- and will survive in harsh conditions, we have planted quite a few- I consider they are worthy as they will survive where others will not!

 OLIVE TREES - I love my olive trees- they are a medditeranian tree-but love it here. this photo of our Blue

 Wren- they love the olive tree!
 Planting several more!

-WISTERIA -CLIMBERS These are all exotics of course but very significant plantings for me.
-We had a beautiful Magnolia in our
+WISTERIA -CLIMBERS The native -purple climber? love this one but also some exotics of course We had a beautiful Magnolia in our garden at Uralla- it

 was enourmous and quite old- maybe 20 yrs or so.
 It always flowered, loved the perfume & they are pretty hardy, it does get very cold in New England.
 I'm hoping it will thrive here.
 Have always loved Wisteria so happy to be planting some here at Bony Mountain

 one over at the Festival site, & one here at the Bungalow.
 Olive trees do love it here as well, so got 3 more of those!
 Planning more plantings around the Festival site.
 I guess the argument for & against the exotics versus native will never stop!